 2. Discover the Centre of Time at The Royal Observatory & London Planetarium

 It may be a pretty steep climb up to The Royal Observatory (after having done it, my one piece of advice would be to avoid doing this immediately after lunch) but the views from the top are worth it alone.
+It’s one of the best views in London.
 Make sure you bring a camera because you are definitely going to want to snap the views of the City you’ll get from the top.

 The Royal Observatory is actually several different buildings and areas, some of which are free and some of which aren’t.
 Flamsteed House (named after the first Royal Astronomer in residence after the Observatory was built and its courtyard, which houses the Meridian Line are behind the barriers, so you’ll have to pay to get to them.
 Same for the Planetarium.
 It is worth the money as both the Observatory and Planetarium are very interesting spaces where you can learn a lot about their history and their interaction with the modern world.